 To do this, you can stay up-to-date with influencers in your industry and see which content they post and link to.
 This would check the box for relevancy (not to mention it will also allow you to stay up-to-date with industry trends and news that you can cover) but it limits your understanding of how many backlinks that content has.

-In order to uncover the amount of backlinks a piece of content has, you’ll need to use some SEO technology.
+To uncover the amount of backlinks a piece of content has, you’ll need to use some SEO/AEO technology.

 Let’s assume we work in the real estate/brokerage industry and need to create a blog post that explains how to buy a house.
 A lot goes into the process, after all, and the space is highly competitive.

-In Research Grid, we can enter “how to buy a home”.
-We immediately see the top 10 ranking URLs, along with their total backlinks and unique domains.
+In seoClarity's Research Grid, we can enter the keyword phrase “how to buy a home" and immediately see the top 10 ranking URLs along with their total backlinks and unique domains.

 (Finding content with a high number of unique backlinks in Research Grid.)